LukeZGD/Legacy-iOS-Kit/README.md

     - This includes downgrading iPhone 3GS, iPhone 4 GSM and CDMA, iPod touch 2, touch 3, iPad 1
 - Restore with SHSH blobs on supported devices
 - Restore to other iOS versions with iOS 7 blobs (powdersn0w)
+- Tethered restores to other iOS versions for A5/A6 and other devices
 - Jailbreak all 32-bit iOS devices on (almost) any iOS version
     - Available on iOS versions 3.1.3 to 9.3.4
     - Only unsupported versions are iOS 9.0.x and iPad 2 on 4.3.x